Dallionking/sigma-devsquad/.aigent/project_bio.md

 - **Development Velocity**: Task-driven development with comprehensive MCP integration

 ## Vision
 To become the leading AI-augmented development platform that seamlessly blends human creativity with AI efficiency across all major development environments.
-By providing universal IDE support, comprehensive MCP orchestration, advanced task management, and accessibility-first design principles, Vibe DevSquad sets new standards for collaborative software development.
+By providing universal IDE support, comprehensive MCP orchestration, advanced task management, real-time collaborative planning tools, and accessibility-first design principles, Vibe DevSquad sets new standards for collaborative software development.
 The platform will continue to evolve with cutting-edge AI integration, robust security, exceptional user experience, and seamless developer workflows across all platforms.